arangodb/docs/site/content/http/documents/document-working-with-documents.md

         required: false
         description: |+
-          If the intention is to delete existing attributes with the patch command, the URL query parameter *keepNull* can be used with a value of *false*.
-This will modify the behavior of the patch command to remove any attributes from the existing document that are contained in the patch document with an attribute value of *null*.
+          If the intention is to delete existing attributes with the patch command, the URL query parameter `keepNull` can be used with a value of `false`.
+This modifies the behavior of the patch command to remove any attributes from the existing document that are contained in the patch document with an attribute value of `null`.
         in: query
       - name: mergeObjects
         schema:
           type: boolean
         required: false
         description: |+
-          Controls whether objects (not arrays) will be merged if present in both the existing and the patch document.
-If set to *false*, the value in the patch document will overwrite the existing document's value.
-If set to *true*, objects will be merged.
-The default is *true*.
+          Controls whether objects (not arrays) are merged if present in both the existing and the patch document.
+If set to `false`, the value in the patch document overwrites the existing document's value.
+If set to `true`, objects are merged.
+The default is `true`.
         in: query
       - name: waitForSync
         schema: